Azure/iotedge-lorawan-starterkit/docs/user-guide/station-module-configuration.md

-# `LoRaBasicsStationModule` IoT Edge Module configuration parameters
+# LBS IoT Edge Module configuration

 The following table is providing a list of configuration options, to be provided as environment variables for manual configuration of the `LoRaBasicsStationModule`: